-We've done our best to cover off everything that we think will help customers make the right decisions when ordering their Hicat® & compiled this information across the Overview, Customer Notes & FAQs sections along with detailed Product Pages.
+We've done our best to cover everything that we think will help customers with their Hicat® purchase & compiled this information across the Overview, Customer Notes & FAQs sections along with detailed Product Pages.

-This makes for a lot reading so we've also put together the following Buying Guide to cover the basics & our recommendations when it comes to specifying your Hicat®.
+This makes for a lot of reading so we've also put together the following Buying Guide to help fine tune decision making & share our recommendations when it comes to specifying your Hicat®.

 Will Our Cat Climb?